 Notes

-The recipe makes extra frangipane.
+The recipe makes extra frangipane because it is difficult to mix a small amount.
 You can store the extra in the refrigerator for up to one week or freeze it.

 Nutrition Information: